 An abundance of bodies of water

-That’s why it’s always best to check zwemwater.nl to see the latest status of the 724 official swimming locations.
+That’s why it’s always best to check zwemwater.nl to see the latest status of the hundreds of official swimming locations.
 These spots are tested for their water quality and physical safety, so you can ensure your dip in the water won’t have you visiting the doctor later.
-Here are five locations in Dutch cities across the Netherlands where you can swim outdoors.
-The spots are all official swimming locations.
-Before heading out, make sure you check the status of the water quality.
+Here are five locations in cities across the Netherlands where you can swim outdoors.
+The spots are all official swimming locations, but before heading out, make sure you still check the status of the water quality.

 1. Amsterdam: Nieuwe Meer, Oeverlanden

 Want to escape the tourists and go on an adventure?
 Head to the Nieuwe Meer!
-One route you could cycle to get there is through the Amsterdam Forest- talk about fairytale- and then take a small ferry (available on the weekends) to the Oeverlanden on the northside of the lake.
+One route you could cycle to get there is through the Amsterdamse Bos - talk about fairytale - and then take a small ferry (available on the weekends) to the Oeverlanden on the north side of the lake.
 Of course, you can also get there by public transport.
 There are two official swimming spots here, both of which are free entry.

-The north side of the Nieuwe Meer is split into two areas, a nature reserve and recreational area- where you can grab a bite, go to the bathroom (an important detail), play on the beach or barbecue in certain signposted areas.
-If you visit the nature reserve, you might catch a glimpse of a group of Scottish Highlanders grazing there- sounds pretty awesome to us.
+The north side of the Nieuwe Meer is split into two areas, a nature reserve and a recreational area where you can grab a bite, go to the bathroom (an important detail), play on the beach or barbecue in certain signposted areas.
+If you visit the nature reserve, you might catch a glimpse of a group of Scottish Highlanders grazing there - sounds pretty awesome to us!

-Back to the swimming spots, the exact address is: Nieuwe Meer Westzijde, Oeverlanden, and Nieuwe Meer, Noordoever.
+The exact address is: Nieuwe Meer Westzijde, Oeverlanden, and Nieuwe Meer, Noordoever.
 Both are on the Anton Schleperspad, Amsterdam.
-The water quality for the last four years has been classed as excellent!
+The water quality for the last several years has been classed as excellent!

 2. Utrecht: Haarrijnse Plas